TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/Index.rst

 understanding TypoScript however allows you to work more quickly and effectively, and working with TYPO3 becomes more productive and less of a strain.
-Troubleshooting is easier and time is saved by learning TypoScript.
+Troubleshooting is easier and time is saved by learning TypoScript properly.
 Otherwise you are dependent on luck and accident.

 The goal of this introduction is not to have a running TYPO3 installation at the end, but to offer an explanation of *why* and *how*